-Presumptive Alternative 1 is currently under review by IEPA and approval is expected.
-Thus, Presumptive Alternative 1 is the most easily implementable alternative.
+IEPA-Approved Alternative 1 is currently under construction and is the most easily implementable alternative.
 Alternative 3 would require detailed site investigation and design activities prior to implementation.
-CBR alternatives (2A and 2B) would entail significant difficulty in permitting, construction, and transportation, which would delay potential benefits associated with this remedy.
+CBR alternatives (2A and 2B) would entail significant difficulty in permitting, construction, and transportation which would delay potential benefits associated with this remedy.

-Presumptive Alternative 1 provides performance that is as good as, or better than, the other alternatives for each of the evaluation factors considered.
-A public meeting will be held, in accordance with 40 C.F.R. § 257.96(e).
+IEPA-Approved Alternative 1 provides performance that is as good, or better than, the other alternatives for each of the evaluation factors considered.
+A public meeting will be held in accordance with 40 C.F.R. § 257.96(e).
 Following receipt of public input, a corrective measure will be selected and documented in the remedy selection report required by 40 C.F.R. § 257.97(a).